AmritaCSN/VismayaVijayan_An_Intra-Slice_Security_Approach_with_chaos-based_stream_ciphers_for_5G_networks/README.md

 ## Block Diagram of Proposed Scheme

-This is block representation of the proposed scheme.
+The block diagram of the proposed encryption scheme.